Contents

 • Epileptic seizures

-Take immediate action if your dog staggers
+Immediate action if your dog is staggering

 1. Calm your dog and keep him calm.

-2. Avoid vigorous activities and driving.
+2. Avoid strenuous activities and driving.

 3. Make sure fresh water is available.